Skip to main content

 Philosophy

-My main areas of interest and work are in social and moral philosophy.
-Since my degree days I have been strongly influenced by the philosophy of Ludwig Wittgenstein, especially his very latest writings in On Certainty.
-I am a member of the British Wittgenstein Society and sit on its Honorary Committee.
-In recent years I have been attempting to work out ways in which Wittgenstein’s philosophy might help illuminate areas of moral philosophy, introducing and developing the idea of moral certainty.
-My other main interests are in reflecting philosophically on our historical and social scientific understanding of slavery and abolition, genocide, and the Holocaust.
-I also have an interest in the ethics and politics of contemporary animal exploitation.
+My main areas of interest and work are in moral and social philosophy.
+Since my degree days I’ve been strongly influenced by the philosophy of Ludwig Wittgenstein, especially his last writings in On Certainty.
+Over a number of years I’ve been attempting to work out ways in which Wittgenstein’s philosophy might help illuminate areas of moral philosophy, introducing and developing the idea of moral certainty (2008; 2009; 2015).
+I have sought to develop and apply this, and kindred concepts and ideas to the analysis and explanation of what I call ‘institutional wrongdoing’ (2008), moral change, moral progress and moral revolution (2018), and moral disagreement (2025).
+More generally, have interests in, and have published on, moral agency and social structure (2008; 2018; 2019; 2022); moral responsibility, moral psychology, moral perception, moral ignorance and morally relevant non-moral ignorance (2008; 2021); the badness of death and the wrongness of killing (2008; 2009; 2015).
+Alongside all of this, I engage in reflecting philosophically on our historical and social scientific understanding of slavery and abolition (2008; 2010), genocide, and the Holocaust (2004; 2016; 2018).
+I have longstanding interests in the ethics and politics of contemporary animal exploitation (2006).
 My primary orientation is philosophical, but I draw and reflect on findings, theories, explanations and ideas from history and the social sciences, and philosophy of social science.
-I have interests in moral psychology (moral agency, moral responsibility, moral certainty, moral perception, moral and morally relevant factual ignorance) and in the badness of death and the wrongness of killing.

 Selected Publications